 Since a crate for a Westie is considered their own personal space, it is not recommended to use their crate as a punishment.
 If you want your Westie to be comfortable and happy in it, they should never dread being sent there.
 I would strongly recommend finding alternative ways to discipline your pup if you decide to crate train.

 A particular concern will be if your Westie starts sleeping significantly more or less than he or she typically does.
-As the owner, you are the best judge as to whether their sleeping habits have significantly changed.
+As the owner, you are the best judge of whether their sleeping habits have significantly changed.

-These are some other concerns to watch out for:
+These are some other signs to watch out for:

 - Your Westie’s sleep is suddenly more restless or agitated

-- He or she has other concurrent symptoms such as a reduced appetite or irritability.
+- He or she has other symptoms, such as a reduced appetite or irritability.